-- Potential for a significant scientific or technical advance(s) that will improve criminal justice in the United States, such as: - Potential for significantly improved understanding of the stated forensic science problem. - o If the goals of the project are achieved, how will scientific knowledge, technical capability, and/or forensic science practice in the criminal justice system be improved? - What is the likelihood that the project will exert a sustained, powerful influence on the forensic science field(s) related to criminal justice? - Potential for innovative solution to address (all or a significant part of) the stated forensic science problem. - How will successful completion change the concepts, methods, technologies, treatments, or services that drive the forensic science field as it relates to criminal justice? - How will a successful project address the identified criminal justice or forensic science problem and associated critical barriers to progress?

-Strength and feasibility of the proposed dissemination plan to produce scholarly products (such as published, peer-reviewed, scientific journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, databases, standards, or similar scientific products) as well as make summary information available to broader interested audiences, such as criminal justice practitioners or policymakers.
+- Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the United States, such as: - If the goals of the project are achieved, how will scientific knowledge, technical capability, and/or forensic science practice in the criminal justice system be improved? - What is the likelihood that the project will exert a sustained, powerful influence on the forensic science field(s) related to criminal justice? - Potential for innovative solution to address (all or a significant part of) the stated forensic science problem. - How will successful completion change the concepts, methods, technologies, treatments, or services that drive the forensic science field as it relates to criminal justice? - How will a successful project address the identified criminal justice or forensic science problem and associated critical barriers to progress? - Strength and feasibility of the proposed dissemination plan to produce scholarly products (such as published, peer-reviewed, scientific journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, databases, standards, or similar scientific products) as well as make summary information available to broader interested audiences, such as criminal justice practitioners or policymakers.